Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 - CSV workflows may help with portability and repository preparation
 - Bash and Python may become necessary when the work is too repetitive or too complex for manual handling

-Steve can help shape and support these workflows so they become:
+The goal is to shape and support these workflows so they become:

 - clearer
 - more repeatable